Steiner-254/Cyfrin-Updraft-Course/Begginer/Smart contract development with Solidity/Section 3 - Fund Me/Lesson4.md

 ## Conclusion
 - `Reverts` and `gas usage` help maintain the integrity of the blockchain state.
 Reverts will undo transactions when failures occur, while gas enables transactions execution and runs the EVM.
 When a transaction fails, the gas consumed is not recoverable.
 To manage this, Ethereum allows users to set the maximum amount of gas they're willing to pay for each transaction.

+## 🧑‍💻 Test yourself
+1. 📕 Describe the two types of transactions listed in this lesson.
+2. 📕 Why are reverts used?
+3. 🧑‍💻 Bob sets his gas price to 20 Gwei and his gas limit to 50,000 units.
+The transaction consumes 30,000 units of gas before a revert occurs.
+How much ETH will be effectively charged?